techidaily/site-facebook/source/_posts/ending-a-network-the-how-to-of-fb-group-removal.md

 ![facebook pause group feature](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/09/facebook-pause-group-feature.JPG)

  If you’re just plain tired of the group or its members are just too inactive to be worth it anymore, you can go ahead and delete it.
-That's assuming you don't want to just[leave the Facebook group](https://www.makeuseof.com/how-to-leave-a-facebook-group/) .
+That's assuming you don't want to just [leave the Facebook group](https://www.makeuseof.com/how-to-leave-a-facebook-group/) .

 ## How to Delete Your Facebook Group